 Authorize, if appropriate, as for any other application/change in situation.
 Follow the basic income rules section, MA-2260, Financial Eligibility Requirements-PLA.

-EWhen Medicaid eligibility cannot be established without CAP eligibility:
+E. When Medicaid eligibility cannot be established without CAP eligibility:

-Verify the status of the POC with the CAP case manager, and
+Verify the status of the Service Plan/Plan of Care with the CAP case manager, and

-Deny the application if the decision for CAP participation DHB-2193, Memorandum of CAP Waiver Enrollment Status, is not received by the 45/90th day.
+Deny the application if the decision for CAP participation DHB-2193, Memorandum of CAP Waiver Enrollment Status, is not received by the 45/90th calendar day.

 IV.
 BUDGETING

-When the SRF is approved; apply CAP budgeting the first month that CAP is effective.
+Upon receipt of the DHB-2193, Memorandum of CAP Waiver Enrollment Status, CAP budgeting applies the month of the CAP Effective Date.

 Follow the basic income rules section, MA-2260, Financial Eligibility Requirements-PLA.